 Insurers in the US are subject to a patchwork of ESG regulatory requirements and oversight, including with respect to managing climate change and related risks specific to insurers, as US states have not adopted a uniform approach with respect to managing such risks.
-For example, in April 2022, the NAIC adopted a disclosure framework for insurers aligned with the Task Force on Climate-Related Financial Disclosures ("TCFD"), which will apply for insurers required to complete the NAIC Climate Risk Disclosure Survey (as is currently required by 15 US states, including California, Connecticut, Delaware, Massachusetts, New York, Pennsylvania, and Washington).
-Several states have issued their own regulatory guidance to insurers with respect to climate change and related risks.
+For example, in April 2022, the NAIC adopted a disclosure framework for insurers aligned with the Task Force on Climate-Related Financial Disclosures ("TCFD"), which will apply for insurers required to complete the NAIC Climate Risk Disclosure Survey.
+Since 2013, all insurers with greater than \$100 million direct written premium nationwide and licensed to write in any of the participating US states and territories have been required to complete and submit the NAIC Climate Risk Disclosure Survey.
+As of July 2023, the participating US states and territories are: American Samoa, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Guam, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Mexico, New Jersey, New York, Northern Mariana Islands, Oregon, Pennsylvania, Puerto Rico, Rhode Island, US Virgin Islands, Vermont, and Washington.
+In addition, several states have issued their own regulatory guidance to insurers with respect to climate change and related risks.
 For instance, in November 2021, the New York Department of Financial Services issued its final "Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change," in which the New York Department set forth insurers' management of the financial risks from climate change.
+Similarly, in March 2024, the California Department of Insurance released the text of a proposed regulation that would expand the use of catastrophe modelling to wildfires.